manimino/ducks/README.md

 # HashBox

-Container for finding Python objects by their attributes.
-Built on hash-based containers (`dict` and `set`), so it's very fast.
+Container for finding Python objects by matching attributes.

+Uses hash-based methods for storage and retrieval, so find is very fast.

 ```
 pip install hashbox